salesforce/cloudsplaining/README.md

 ## Motivation

 [Policy Sentry](https://engineering.salesforce.com/salesforce-cloud-security-automating-least-privilege-in-aws-iam-with-policy-sentry-b04fe457b8dc) revealed to us that it is possible to finally write IAM policies according to least privilege in a scalable manner.
 Before Policy Sentry was released, it was too easy to find IAM policy documents that lacked resource constraints.
-Consider the policy below,  which allows the IAM principal (a role or user) to run GetObject from any S3 bucket in the AWS account:
+Consider the policy below, which allows the IAM principal (a role or user) to run `s3:PutObject` on any S3 bucket in the AWS account:

 ```json
 {